changeweb/Unifiedtransform/readme.md

 ## School Management and Accounting Software

 We like to challenge the quality of what we build to make it better.
-To do so we try to make the product simple to use, make the design beautiful and user friendly.
-Innovation and hardwork help to fulfill these requirements.
-I believe inorder to innovate we need to think differently.
-A few months ago I came across that there was no open source free School Management software that met the quality I wanted.
+To do so, we try to make the product intuitive, beautiful, and user friendly.
+Innovation and hard work help to fulfill these requirements.
+I believe in order to innovate we need to think differently.
+A few months ago I discovered there was no open source free School Management software that met my quality standards.
 I happen to know a bit of programming so I decided to make one.
 I also believe that working with more people can push the standard higher than working alone.
 So I decided to make it open source and free.

 ## Contribute